Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 Can I edit this resume template in Microsoft Word, LibreOffice or Google Docs?
 Toggle answer

 Yes, in most cases.
-The template is designed to stay easy to edit in Word first, but it should also remain usable in LibreOffice and Google Docs.
-Minor spacing or font differences can still appear depending on the software.
+The template is designed to be easy to edit in Word, but it should also work in LibreOffice and Google Docs.
+Minor spacing or font differences may appear depending on the software.

 What to Do Next With This Resume Template

 In this field, credibility comes from practical detail.
-Recruiters notice when your resume shows lifting, loading, cleanup, safety, tools, stock movement, shift work, and the ability to stay useful in real working conditions.
+Recruiters notice when your resume highlights lifting, loading, cleanup, safety, tools, stock movement, shift work, and the ability to stay useful in real working conditions.
 That is what gives a manual worker resume real weight.